Temporary Shelter

 1. EW

-2. Determines if the applicant/recipient is potentially eligible.
+2. Determines if the client is potentially eligible.

 1. If the AU is eligible:

-1. Refers to Application for detailed procedures and
+1. Refers to Homeless Assistance Application for detailed procedures, and

 2. If the AU is not eligible:

-2. Refers the applicant/recipient to the Intake Supervisor of the Day or follows District Office procedures.
+2. Refers the client to the Intake EW Supervisor of the Day or follows District Office procedures.

-1. Reviews with the applicant/recipient their living situation.
+1. Reviews with the client ttheir living situation.

 2. Discusses possible options with the client.

-3. Gives the applicant/recipient list of emergency housing and food providers (found on-line in the DEBS Resource Guide) to meet their needs until Temporary Shelter, etc. or CalWORKs eligibility can be determined and paid.
+3. Gives the client a list of emergency housing and food providers (found online in the DEBS Resource Guide) to meet their needs until TS, etc., or CalWORKs eligibility can be determined and paid.

 Eligible Days